Seattle Genealogical Society

 Fun, online, interactive.

-Four weekly online sessions via Zoom with instructor Cecellia Rogers.
+Four weekly online sessions via Zoom with Cecellia Rogers

 The class covers how to successfully conduct, organize, and record research for your genealogy.
 How to begin?
 How to evaluate evidence?
 What are the best sources?
 Where are the records--online and off?
 What can DNA tell us?